Qumulo/docs/rest-api-guide/tree-delete/tree-delete_jobs.md

         \ the id field of responses of APIs that return file attributes.
 You must\
         \ URL-encode the paths.
 The APIs & Tools page in the Qumulo Core Web UI URL-encodes\
         \ the paths.\",\n      \"type\": \"string\"\n    }\n  }\n}"
-    response_body: {}
-    responses:
-    - code: '202'
-      description: Return value on success
-    summary: Start unlinking this directory and all its contents.
 rest_endpoint: /v1/tree-delete/jobs/
 api_version: v1
 permalink: /rest-api-guide/tree-delete/tree-delete_jobs.html